Anasuya: Restoring the sunrise

-According to a legend from the Markandeya Purana, a Brahmin named Kaushika from Pratishthana used to visit a prostitute, despite being a Brahmin, and having a devoted wife, named Shandili, or Shilavati, in some versions.
-When he is unable to pay her for her services, the prostitute stopped seeing him, forcing him to return to his wife, who still cared for him.
-He still longed for the affection of the prostitute, so one day, he asked his wife to take him to her.
+According to a legend from the Markandeya Purana, a Brahmin named Kaushika from Pratishthana used to visit a prostitute, despite having a devoted wife, named Shandili, or Shilavati, or Sumati in some versions.
+When he is unable to pay her for her services, the prostitute stops seeing him, forcing him to return to his wife, who still cares for him.
+As he still longs for the affection of the prostitute, he asks his wife to take him to her.

 The sage Mandavya had been impaled in lieu of a crime and was lying on a spike in the forest, still alive due to his yogic powers.
 While being led by his wife through the deep forest at night, Kaushika, mistaking the sage for a thief, pushes him.
 Furious, Mandavya curses him to die before the next sunrise.
 To stop this curse from fruition, Shandili appeals to the solar deity, Surya, to not rise the next dawn.
 Surya acquiesces to the appeal of Shandili, as she is an extremely chaste and devoted woman.
 This leads to chaos in the universe, the deities not receiving their oblations, rainfall not occurring, grain not being cultivated, and people not performing their customary Vedic rituals.
-The deities go to Brahma, who suggests that they propitiate Anasuya, who was in the process of performing a great penance with her husband.
+The deities go to Brahma, who suggests that they propitiate Anasuya, who was in the process of performing a great tapas with her husband.

 Accordingly, the divinities go to Anasuya, and the kind-hearted woman agrees to help them.
 Anasuya meets Shandili, and the two women engage in a conversation.
-The rishi's wife explains to Shandili that the entire universe was in peril because of her appeal to Surya, and discuss the necessity of a woman's devotion to her husband.
+Anasuya explains to Shandili that the entire universe is in peril because of her appeal to Surya, and discusses the necessity of a woman's devotion to her husband.
 Anasuya promises the woman that Kaushika would be free of his curse, as well as the leprosy he had contracted.
-Shandili directs the sun to rise again, and hence, Anasuya helps in the restoration of the sunrise.
+Shandili directs the sun to rise again, and thus, Anasuya helps in the restoration of the sunrise.
 The deities, pleased by her actions, offer her a boon.
-Anusaya desires that the Trimurti (The supreme trinity of Brahma, Vishnu, and Shiva) be born to her, and that her husband and she be freed of the cycle of samsara.
-This boon is granted when Anusaya is mentally impregnated by Atri, and Chandra (Brahma), Dattatreya (Vishnu), and Durvasa (Shiva) are born to her as her sons.
+Anasuya desires that the Trimurti (The supreme trinity of Brahma, Vishnu, and Shiva) be born to her, and that her husband and she be freed of the cycle of samsara.
+This boon is granted when Anasuya is mentally impregnated by Atri, and Chandra (Brahma), Dattatreya (Vishnu), and Durvasa (Shiva) are born to her as her sons.

 Some legends state that later, when Rahu swallowed the sun, the whole world was cloaked in darkness.
 With powers granted by many years of austerity, Atri wrested the sun out of Rahu's hands, restoring light to the world, and pleasing the deities.